-A. SET

-- 1. Requirements to pass the SET: - a.
+- A. Stochastic Exclusion Test (SET) - 1.
+Requirements to pass the SET: - a.
 Groups of policies pass the SET if one of the following is met: - i.
-Annually and within 12 months before the valuation date the company demonstrates that the groups of policies pass the stochastic exclusion ratio test (SERT) defined in Section 6.A.2. - ii.
-In the first year and at least once every three calendar years thereafter, the company provides a demonstration in the PBR Actuarial Report as specified in Section 6.A.3. - iii.
-For groups of policies other than variable life or ULSG, in the first year and at least every third calendar year thereafter, the company provides a certification by a qualified actuary that the group of policies is not subject to material interest rate risk or asset return volatility risk (i.e., the risk on non-fixed-income investments having substantial volatility of returns, such as common stocks and real estate investments).
+Stochastic Exclusion Ratio Test (SERT) Annually and within 12 months before the valuation date the company demonstrates that the groups of policies pass the SERT defined in Section 6.A.2. - ii.
+Stochastic Exclusion Demonstration Test In the first year and at least once every three calendar years thereafter, the company provides a demonstration in the PBR Actuarial Report as specified in Section 6.A.3.

+iii.
+SET Certification Method - For groups of policies other than variable life or ULSG, in the first year and at least every third calendar year thereafter, the company provides a certification by a qualified actuary that the group of policies is not subject to material interest rate risk or asset return volatility risk (i.e., the risk on non-fixed-income investments having substantial volatility of returns, such as common stocks and real estate investments).
 The company shall provide the certification and documentation supporting the certification to the commissioner upon request.